WesleyPutman/pongGame/README.md

+Java Pong Game
+Built a classic Pong clone in Java to practice real-time rendering, game logic, and user input.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.